Y932211/swagger-compact-theme/README.md

 # swagger-compact-theme

+## Problem

+Swagger default UI have too much unused space, so it makes you to scroll up and down a lot.

+In cases, where an API method returns a lot of different status codes, the information doesn't even fit on screen.

+When users needs to make a client for your API, they don't want to waste their time by scrolling

+That's why we need a compact Swagger UI

-## Features
+## Solution

-### A compact theme for Swagger UI
+### A compact theme

 ![Compact theme](https://github.com/creewick/swagger-compact-theme/blob/master/pictures/pic1.png?raw=true)
-A lot of space was saved by reducing margins around: API title, contoller titles, method titles, model blocks
+A lot of space was saved by reducing margins around: API title, contoller titles, method titles, model blocks, etc.

 ### Two-column view

 ![Two-column view](https://github.com/creewick/swagger-compact-theme/blob/master/pictures/pic2.png?raw=true)

-API method blocks are now shown as two columns: Parameters and Responses.

-Some margins were removed from there, too.
+Showing an API method info in two-column view takes twice less space.
+Some margins were reduced there, too.

 ### Other tweaks